 - Digestive problems

-People who regularly eat fast foods have high levels of phthalates in their body.
+People who regularly eat fast food have high levels of phthalates in their bodies.
 Phthalates are chemicals that may disrupt hormones and impact fertility.
-This may lead to miscarriage and overall reproduction health problems.
+This may lead to miscarriage and overall reproductive health problems.
 It seems that junk food has many more disadvantages than we imagined.

 - High risk of vitamin deficiency